Different Types Of Threads And Their Uses

 What are the three basic types of threads?

-What are the different types of UNC threads?
+What are the most common threads?

-What are the three classifications of threads?
+What are Class 3 threads?